Picture of Mia Hill

 WhatsApp

-If you own a pet rabbit, you know all too well the frustration and concern that comes with it itching or scratching itself.
+If you own a pet rabbit, you know all too well the frustration and concern that comes with its itching or scratching itself.
 Unfortunately, there are many possible causes of this behavior in rabbits – including fleas, allergies, parasites, and infections – so figuring out why your furry friend is feeling uncomfortable can be a challenge.
+Affected rabbits may suffer from diseases and parasites that impact their health, such as HSV encephalitis from human contact or irritation from mites.
+Pruritus is the term used when an animal experiences severe itching and scratching, which is a common issue in rabbits.

 Why is my rabbit itching so much?

 If you’ve noticed that your rabbit is constantly itching, scratching, or grooming himself more than usual, it could be a sign that something is up.
+Excessive scratching and overgrooming may indicate a parasite infestation.
 There are several reasons why rabbits might become itchy and uncomfortable, ranging from dry weather and allergies to mites or other parasites.
+Fur mites, for example, are blood-sucking parasites that can cause significant discomfort for rabbits.

 This might involve medicated shampoos, special diets, or medications prescribed by your veterinarian.
-With the right care and attention, you can help your rabbit stay happy and healthy, without all the itching and discomfort.
+Daily and weekly upkeep of the rabbit’s cage can significantly improve health and prevent skin infections, which are often a result of prolonged contact with urine or feces.
+With the right care and attention, you can help your rabbit stay happy and healthy without all the itching and discomfort.

 How much scratching is normal for a rabbit?